simplex-chat/simplex-chat/README.md

   <img align="center" src="images/how-to-use-simplex.svg">
 </div>

-Once you've set up your local profile, use `/connect` to create a new connection and generate an invitation.
-The `connect` command will output an invitation.
+Once you've set up your local profile, enter `/c` (for `/connect`) to create a new connection and generate an invitation.
 Send this invitation to your contact via any other channel.

 The invitation has the format `smp::<server>::<queue_id>::<rsa_public_key_for_this_queue_only>`.
 The invitation can only be used once and even if this is intercepted, the attacker would not be able to use it to send you the messages via this queue once your contact confirms that the connection is established.

-The contact who received the invitation should use `/connect <invitation>` to accept the connection.
+The contact who received the invitation should enter `/c <invitation>` to accept the connection.
 This establishes the connection, and both parties are notified.

 They would then use `@<name> <message>` commands to send messages.
-One may also press Space or just start typing a message to send a message to the contact that was the last.
+You may also just start typing a message to send it to the contact that was the last.

 Use `/help` in chat to see the list of available commands.